Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Introduction

 \section{Introduction}

 Due to the success of large-scale deep learning \citep{rae2021scaling, brown2020language, chowdhery2022palm, korthikanti2022reducing, fedus2022switch, lepikhin2020gshard}, it is now widely accepted as a design philosophy that ``\textit{the larger (model/dataset), the better}".
-Yet, the increase of computational and memory costs that come from training such large models raises a key question: \textit{``Are we spending the available budget wisely when we focus on training a single, monolithic model?''} Research stemming from the so called ``grandmother cell hypothesis'' in neuroscience \citep{barlow2009grandmother} suggests that, ideally, a model's parameters should be specialized on different data (e.g., different features/classes/domains), such that we fully utilize the capacity of all parameters.
-This would potentially enable us to activate only part of the model on different data, resulting in sparse model activations and lower computation/memory/communication costs during training and testing \citep{shazeer2017outrageously, fedus2022switch, lepikhin2020gshard, puigcerver2020scalable, mustafa2022multimodal, you2021speechmoe}.

-Mixture of experts (or MoEs)\footnote{We distinguish MoEs from ensemble models \citep{hansen1990neural}: for the latter, ``experts'' are independently trained end-to-end, before models make decisions in an aggregated manner.
-In contrast, MoEs --either as submodels or as collections of disjoint models-- are updated jointly before the testing phase.} \citep{jacobs1991adaptive, jordan1994hierarchical} is a famous sparse expert model variant that is motivated by the above premises.
-MoEs often utilize a gating function to activate parts of the global model, based on the current input data.
-Successful instances of MoEs include the works of \cite{shazeer2017outrageously, fedus2022switch, lepikhin2020gshard, puigcerver2020scalable, mustafa2022multimodal, you2021speechmoe}, where ``experts'' are defined as integral subparts of a neural network architecture (e.g., through a vertical decomposition of the fully-connected layers).

-Yet, such a use of experts is not clearly motivated by data distribution learning, but rather as a means to scale up models \citep{shazeer2017outrageously, fedus2022switch, lepikhin2020gshard, puigcerver2020scalable, mustafa2022multimodal, you2021speechmoe}.
-This perspective is strengthened by recent advances on MoE research \citep{zuo2021taming} that show, over a single domain dataset, a \textit{random} gating function --which essentially removes any specialization of the experts-- lead to trained models that perform favorably compared to more sophisticated gating functions.
-Works that aim to learn different data distributions through MoEs mostly focus on multi-domain tasks \citep{li2022branch, gururangan2022demix}, which require that $i)$ we clearly distinguish between different data domains; and $ii)$ each domain is an independent dataset for a separate expert.

-Thus, \textit{it is still an open question on how to put flesh on the promise of specialized experts for strictly better performance over a single domain dataset.}
+Yet, the computational and economic costs associated with training and deploying large monolithic models raise concerns: \textit{"Are we wisely allocating resources by training a single, monolithic model rather than employing specialized submodels that operate efficiently and adaptively?"}